kanboard/plugin-hipchat/README.md

 ### Hipchat API Settings

-Firstly, you need to generate a new API token on Hipchat website, then configure Kanboard.
+Firstly, you need to generate a new API token on Hipchat, then configure Kanboard.

 Go to **Settings > Integrations > Hipchat** and fill the form:

 - **Hipchat API URL**: If you use the self-hosted version of Hipchat, define the API URL here
-- **Hipchat API Token**: Copy and paste the token generated from your Hipchat account
+- **Hipchat API Token**: This is the global API token, this is optional.
+It will be used globally for all users

 ### Receive individual user notifications

+- Generate an Hipchat API token and copy and paste the token here: **Your user profile > Integrations > Hipchat API Token**
+- Then enable Hipchat notifications in your profile: **Notifications > Select Hipchat**
 - You must have the same email address between your Hipchat account and your Kanboard profile
-- Then enable Hipchat notifications in your profile: **Notifications > Select Hipchat**

 ### Receive project notifications to a room